Key Stage 4

 These skills are an invaluable basis for A-level courses in sciences as well as in social sciences and humanities, and are equally essential beyond education, in the workplace.
 Successful past students of GCSE History are now doctors and dentists, as well as historians and journalists; they have continued to draw on the knowledge and skills they gained at GCSE, whatever path they have later chosen to follow.

-Students following the 2016 GCSE course will continue to have the opportunity to participate in the very popular study visit to Berlin in Year 10.
+Students studying the GCSE course have the opportunity to participate in the very popular study visit to Berlin in Year 10.
 By visiting sites relating to their courses on Germany and the Cold War, such as the Reichstag, Sachsenhausen Concentration Camp, the Stasi Prison and Checkpoint Charlie, students will deepen their understanding of the conflicts of the period and the human experience of life in Germany before and after the Second World War.

 The Year 9 residential study visit to the Battlefields of the First World War also complements the GCSE course, supporting students understanding of injuries and medical treatment in the trenches of the Western Front during the First World War, which forms a particular focus within the thematic study of Medicine in Britain.